AtharvaPanvalkar/Mern-Backend/README.md

 npm start

-It will start the server
+It will start the server.
-We have used MongoDB as Database stored on cloud Backend is Deployed using Render
+We have used MongoDB as Database stored on cloud.
+Backend is deployed using Render

 check packege.json for scrpits